quinnsells/exprparser-Mathematical-Compiler/README.md

 # About the Project

 ## Overview
-This project is about creating a simple compiler for C++ for EECS 348.
-It focuses on an Arithmetic Expression Evaluator in C++ using the Unified Process for Education.
+exprparser is a CLI-based C++ arithmetic compiler built from scratch with an attractive UI.
+It computes mathematical exressions using correct order of operations using operators +, -, *, /, %, **.

+This is the term project for EECS 348 (Software Engineering) at The University of Kansas School of Engineering.
+This project was completed using the UPEDU templeate/standard.

 ## Getting Started
 - C++
 - Bash Shell
+- Python (testing)
 - Git

 ## Installation
 1. Clone the repository
-2. Compile the program
+2. Compile the program using the Makefile
-3. Execute the program
+3. Execute the program (./exprparser)

 ## Usage
 (This will come later when we have a working compiler)